Is Rebuking and Binding the Devil Scriptural?

 - Helmet of Salvation

-- Sword of the Spirit, he Word of God (our offensive weapon)
+- Sword of the Spirit, the Word of God (our offensive weapon)

 - Praying always

-What does the Bible say about Binding and losing?
+What Does the Bible Say About Binding and Loosing?

-I began my research by finding Bible passages that spoke about binding, losing and rebuking.
-Here I will start with binding and losing.
+I began my research by finding Bible passages that spoke about binding, loosing and rebuking.
+Here I will start with binding and loosing.

 In Matthew 16:13-20 we read about a discussion between Jesus and his disciples in Caesarea Philippi.